 - 3.1 The modified services and procedures detailed in this sub-section are applicable to:

 - a.
 All state aircraft (ADF); and

 - b.
 Civilian aircraft belonging to the following operators:

-- iii.
+- i.
 Air Affairs,

-- iv.
+- ii.
 Raytheon,

-- v.
+- iii.
 CHC, and

-- vi.
+- iv.
 Skytraders, and

-- vii.
+- v.
 Toll.

-- 3.2 These procedures do not apply to the below aircraft, which are to be provided Class C separation within R421AB.
+3.2 These procedures do not apply to the below aircraft, which are to be provided Class C separation within R421AB.

 - a.
 Heavy fixed wing IFR aircraft during departure and approach flight phase below 10,000FT

 - b.
 Non-approved civilian aircraft

 - c.
 Non-approved foreign military aircraft.